DimitriSmits/BackendMicroservice/docs/get-started-localstack.md

 •	Default output format: json

 <h1>Step 4: Create a Queue</h1>
 To create a queue, you can use the AWS CLI.
-In your terminal,<br> run the following command to create a queue named "my-queue":<br><br>
+In your terminal, run the following command to create a queue named "my-queue".
+This queue is meant for the events:<br><br>
+aws --endpoint-url=http://localhost:4566 sqs create-queue --queue-name my-queue<br>
+run the following command to create a queue named "users-queue".
+This queue is meant for the sending the users that are created in the powersuite:<br><br>
-aws --endpoint-url=http://localhost:4566 sqs create-queue --queue-name my-queue<br><br>
+aws --endpoint-url=http://localhost:4566 sqs create-queue --queue-name users-queue<br>
-This will create a queue named "my-queue" in Localstack. <br>You will now be able to connect to this queue from cmd or application
+This will create a queue named "my-queue" and “users-queue” in Localstack.
+You will now be able to connect to this queue from cmd or application

 <h1>Step 5: Extra (windows cmd commands)</h1>